Stanford Associated Religions (SAR)

 Jewish Student Association (JSA)

 The JSA strives to provide fun and inclusive social, cultural, and educational programming for the entire Jewish community on campus, as well as anyone else interested.
-JSA’s main goals are to help people meet each other, identify with Jewish heritage, and engage Jewishly.
+Our main goals are to help people meet each other, identify with Jewish heritage, and engage Jewishly.
+This group is affiliated with Hillel at Stanford.

 Sikh Students Association at Stanford (SSAS)